AI Qualitative Coding: Code Transcripts Like a Trained Researcher

 • You have 10-100 transcripts and manual coding would take weeks.

-• You already have a coding framework (open, axial, or deductive) you want applied consistently.
+• You already have a coding framework (open, axial, or deductive) you want applied consistently across every transcript.

-• You need a first pass so a human researcher can refine, not start from zero.
+• You need a first pass so a human researcher refines instead of starting from zero.

-• Your team needs faster signal between research cycles to keep product moving.
+• Your team needs faster signal between research cycles to keep product decisions moving.

 When not to rely on AI alone

-• Sensitive topics (medical, legal, abuse) where misinterpreting a quote has consequences.
+• Sensitive topics (medical, legal, abuse) where misreading a quote has real consequences.

-• Small samples (under 5 transcripts) — manual coding is faster and more accurate.
+• Small samples (under 5 transcripts) — manual coding is faster and more accurate, and the model has too little context to generalize.

-• Cultures or languages the model has limited training data for.
+• Languages or cultures the model has thin training data for, where idiom and irony get flattened.

-• The transcripts, with speaker labels intact and identifiers anonymized.
+• The transcripts, with speaker labels intact and identifiers anonymized (strip names, emails, and employer before pasting).

-• The coding framework — predefined codes, or instructions to do open coding.
+• The coding framework — a list of predefined codes, or an instruction to do open coding.

-• Research question in one sentence (“what blocks first-time users from completing setup?”).
+• The research question in one sentence (“what blocks first-time users from completing setup?”).

-• Excerpts of how you have coded similar data before, as exemplars.
+• Excerpts of how you coded similar data before, as exemplars.
+Two or three good ones sharply improve agreement.

-• Stop-list: codes that are too general to be useful (“user feedback”, “general comment”).
+• A stop-list: codes too general to be useful (“user feedback”, “general comment”).

 Copy-ready prompt